MicrosoftDocs/Dynamics-365-Operations.de-de/articles/human-resources/hr-whats-new-2020-07-08.md

 ## <a name="coming-soon"></a>Bald verfügbar

-## <a name="checklist-entities-included-in-common-data-service"></a>In Common Data Service enthaltene Prüflistenentitäten
+## <a name="checklist-entities-included-in-dataverse"></a>In Dataverse enthaltene Prüflistenentitäten

-Prüflistenentitäten für Onboarding, Offboarding, Übergänge und Geschäftsprozesse werden in Kürze in Common Data Service verfügbar sein.
+Prüflistenentitäten für Onboarding, Offboarding, Übergänge und Geschäftsprozesse werden in Kürze in Dataverse verfügbar sein.

 ## <a name="see-also"></a>Siehe auch